These are some important ideas behind Punctual which are crucial to gain a good understanding of how all of this works.

 [0,1,0,0.5] >> blend;

-When application of this is in Estuary, using more than one cell to make visuals, cells are drawn in a left-right up-down order.
+When applying this in Estuary, using more than one cell to make visuals, cells are drawn in a left-right up-down order.

 Bindings